 Catering for Kent engined Formula Ford 1600's, this superb championship has been a crowd favourite at the circuit since 1969.
 The Castle Combe Championship is now the oldest in the country and arguably the most successful, blending intense competition with a friendly atmosphere amongst the competitors.
 Large grids and close racing ensure the success of the Championship for competitors, sponsors and spectators alike!

 This very successful class-based Championship's big attraction is the wide diversity of eligible cars capable of being competitive.
 Whilst the nimble front wheel drive hatches have traditionally been favourites there is now a competitive group of turbocharged cars featuring in the results.Find out more about the CCRC Saloon Car Championship

-2018 continues the Castle Combe GT Championship where variety and freedom sets the Championship apart, virtually any Saloon Car, Sports Car, GT Car, Bike engine Car, Silhouette or Touring Cars can race competitively for the Championship in one of 5 classes with the outright Championship being able to be won from any class.
-In 2018 the Championship will comprise 8 rounds and include ROLLING STARTSFind out more about the CCRC GT Championship
+Established for over 45th years, the Castle Combe GT Championship where variety and freedom sets the Championship apart, virtually any Saloon Car, Sports Car, GT Car, Silhouette or Touring Cars can race competitively for the Championship in one of 6 classes with the outright Championship being able to be won from class A - E. In 2021 the Championship will comprise 9 rounds all to count and include ROLLING STARTSFind out more about the CCRC GT Championship